taybro23/AboveBoard_MS4/README.md

 ## Strategy

 ### Target Audience
 The target audience of my site is people who are looking to purchase skateboards, skateboarding hardware or clothes.
-It is geared towards both current and new skaters, and includes products for both of these types of customer.
+It is geared towards both current and new skaters, and includes products for both of these types of users.

 ### Business Goals
 -	To provide an easily navigable e-commerce site